I work online with English-speaking clients who live in France and together we bring about changes in their lives.

 I use Skype or Facetime for online counselling with clients who are in France.
 Our work together is framed as if you were here in my practice room here in the UK

-One way to meet me online is to take a look at this short video in which I introduce my counselling practice.
+One way to meet me online is to take a look at this short video in which I introduce my online counselling practice.

 When we meet online you’ll need a space which is quiet and comfortable for an hour.